THE ALCESTER 10K WILL BE BACK ON 8TH OCTOBER 2023!

 How do I claim my medal and T shirt?

 All runners will receive a medal when they cross the finish line.
-If you have ordered a finishers T shirt, you will be able to collect it from the tables further up the High Street, near the church.
-Please double check before you run that you have ordered one!
+If you have ordered a finishers T shirt, you will be able to collect it from regsitration when you collect your race number.
+Please double check before you arrive that you have ordered one!

 ROUTE MAP